-Innovative Public Health NursingSchool of Human Health Science
+Innovative Public Health NursingSchool of Human Health Sciences

 In the department of Innovative Public Health Nursing, we study and research all levels of preventive/public health nurse activities for healthy life and well-being of community-dwelling people.
 Our department treats the issues of diverse, creative, and dynamic nursing that consider those who need support not only for obvious health problems but also for potential and anticipated health problems in the community.
 We aim to develop the community health nursing by developing practical theories and innovatively improving the practice of public health nurses through research and elucidation of good practice of public health nurses.